Celebration Day of Historical Places of Italy

 The first hotel in Florence to have running water and the first to have a stable for guests' horses - date back to the 15th century, when the building was owned by the ancient Della Pera family, ancestors of the Peruzzi family - also mentioned in the 16th canto of Dante's Paradiso.
 During recent restoration work, a loggia dating back to the 16th century was brought to light, which now houses the La Chiostrina restaurant.
 The hall is decorated with models of heads sporting eccentric hats: in all probability it was once a special headwear boutique.

 The first Celebration Day of the Historical Places of Italy is an unmissable opportunity to visit these and other corners of pure beauty housed within the Bernini Palace.
+The visit is free of charge and booking is required via this link: Hotel Bernini Palace - 1st Day of the Historical Places of Italy

 Green pass mandatory to be shown together with an identity document.